Kirkwood Mountain Resort: History

 Kirkwood opened in 1972 after year-round Caltrans snow plowing service began operations for Highway 88 (CA 88) in 1971.
 This all-weather highway connects the resort to the populated western regions of California.
 Kirkwood Mountain Resort is one of the more recent ski resorts to open in the Lake Tahoe region.
+For most of its history, Kirkwood was off-grid, operating on diesel-powered generators.
+On New Year's Day, 2010, the generators caught fire, validating a planned move towards linking the resort to the grid.
+In 2014, the resort energized a 10 megawatt, 28 mile electrical transmission line, resulting in a 2,700 lb NOx emissions reduction.

 Ownership

 Vail Resorts, Inc. acquired Kirkwood Mountain Resort in April 2012.
 Prior to 2012, Vail Resorts acquired two other resorts in the Tahoe region: Heavenly Mountain Resort and Northstar California.
+It accepts the Epic Pass.